OSGeo/gdal/doc/source/drivers/vector/dxf.rst

 -  INSERT entities will not have block geometry inlined - instead they will have a POINT geometry for the insertion point.

-The intention is that with DXF_INLINE_BLOCKS disabled, the block references will remain as references and the original block definitions will be available via the blocks layer.
+The intention is that with :config:`DXF_INLINE_BLOCKS` disabled, the block references will remain as references and the original block definitions will be available via the blocks layer.
 On export this configuration will result in the creation of similar blocks.